 It is worth mentioning that despite the preference for black cardamom in savory dishes, many Indian dishes use the Garam Masala seasoning, a mix of spices that usually includes both types of cardamom.

-Cardamom goes well with what?
+What goes well with Cardamom?

 In sweet dishes, cardamom combines with cinnamon, cloves, nutmeg, and saffron.